chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-26-fix-bug-in-rose.markdown

 72 extern void XOMP_loop_default(int lower, int upper, int stride, long* n_lower,long* n_upper);
 ```

 Obviously, the third parameter is to pass the stride of a loop to be scheduled.
 However, the generated source code wrongfully sets the stride to be (_p_i + 1) instead of 1 in rose_bug_parallel_for_in_rose.c:46.
+Also the variable `_p_i` is uninitialized so Adding 1 to it may result in any values, including a negative one which triggers the non-negative stride runtime assertion failure.

-We now open the ROSE compiler source file doing the code transformation for the parallel for loop (or OpenMP lowering):
+We exit the editor then open a new file: the ROSE compiler source file doing the code transformation for the parallel for loop (or OpenMP lowering):
 ```.term1
 vim $ROSE_SRC/src/midend/programTransformation/ompLowering/omp_lowering.cpp +1559
 ```